Register Maintenance Services in Chennai (2026)

 4

-Numbers that do not reconcile with the payroll register — a red flag that draws scrutiny to everything else.
+A red flag that draws scrutiny to everything else.

 5

-No statutory notices on the premises wall
+No statutory notices displayed on the premises wall

 Inspectors check the wall before they open a single register.